Nabil71-dev/WebMe_-Laravel-/README.md

 ## Something this project_isp_WebMe
 1: My aim was to build something that fully functional as regular website, that's why i have focused in data not design
-2: this project is okay for 1000>=px width display
+2: this project is okay for  width>=1000px display
 3: All validion is done by using laravel input validation and was customly made

 ## To use forget password feature